ArKT-7/won-deployer/guide/English/Use.md

    - copy as path your windows esd/wim file and Paste path here.
-  `Enter the path of Windows ESD (Copy as path)::` -Enter Index no. of which edition Windows you Want to Install.
+  `Enter the path of Windows ESD (Copy as path)::`
+   - Enter Index no. of which edition Windows you Want to Install.
   `Please enter the index number of the edition you want to use:`